d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 Nonetheless we can checkout the result of the static pages in the browser by running `npm run scully:serve`.
 This will start two servers:

 - `localhost:1668` : This server serves the static generated pages like a normal webserver (e.g. _nginx_ or _apache_)
-- `localhost:1864` : This server start an Angular distribution server
+- `localhost:1864` : This server represents a "normal" Angular distribution server (like when you run `npm start`)

 ## Turn it into a blog